 But with a generator, you can keep your sump pump operating through storms and floods, protecting your home and allowing you to stay indoors and dry through poor weather.

 From hurricanes to high winds to hail to the high wind to flooding to blizzards, every home in the U.S. is at risk of some form of extreme weather.
 In many cases, severe storms lead to power outages that can last anywhere from a few hours to several days.

 Losing power can leave your family without heat or air conditioning, and without electricity for charging phones or powering your other electronics.
 But one important appliance you’ll lose is your fridge.

 Not having electricity to power your refrigerator is a two-fold problem.

 If you keep the doors closed, the food in your powerless fridge will be safe to consume for just 4 hours after the power goes out.
 Items in your freezer will last a bit longer.

 Freezers that are full of frozen items will act as coolers, keeping your items cold and safe for around 48 hours.
-A half-full freezer has less icy items inside to cool the space, so your food will be safe for just 24 hours, as long as you keep the doors to your freezer closed.
+A half-full freezer has fewer icy items inside to cool the space, so your food will be safe for just 24 hours, as long as you keep the doors to your freezer closed.

 Depending on how full your fridge and freezer were, and the kinds of groceries you buy, you could be tossing out hundreds of dollars worth of food after the power outage.